 • visual impairment;

-• difficulties with learning (although mental abilities are often not impaired).
+• learning difficulties (although mental abilities are often not impaired).

 Causes of cerebral palsy

 In the recent past, doctors believed that the cause of cerebral palsy was damage to the brain during childbirth due to a temporary lack of oxygen (hypoxia).
-However, in the 1980s a large study was conducted, during which it was proved that hypoxia during childbirth causes cerebral palsy in no more than 10% of cases.
+However, in the 1980s.
+A large study was conducted, during which it was proven that hypoxia during childbirth causes cerebral palsy in no more than 10% of cases.
 Also, sometimes brain damage can occur during the first few months of a child's life.
-This condition can be caused by an infectious disease (such as meningitis), very low blood sugar, a severe head injury, or a stroke.
+This condition can be caused by an infection (such as meningitis), very low blood sugar, severe head injury, or stroke.

-Much more often, the disease develops due to brain damage that occurs even before the birth of the child.
-Researchers believe that damage to the brain of a child in the womb, leading to cerebral palsy, occurs for three main reasons.
+Much more often, the disease develops due to brain damage that occurs before the birth of the child.
+Researchers believe that damage to the baby's brain in the womb, leading to cerebral palsy, occurs for three main reasons.

-Reason number 1 - periventricular leukomalacia.
+Cause No. 1 - periventricular leukomalacia.
 This is a lesion of the white matter of the brain.
-White matter is a set of nerve fibers that connect the nerve cells responsible for mental activity with the rest of the body.
-When white matter is damaged, the connection between the brain and organs and parts of the body is disrupted.
+White matter is a collection of nerve fibers that connect the nerve cells responsible for mental activity with the rest of the body.
+When white matter is damaged, communication between the brain and organs and parts of the body is disrupted.

-It is believed that the defeat leads to a reduction in the volume of blood flowing to the head of the fetus, or a lack of oxygen.
-In the future, this is fraught with serious consequences for the child's muscular system, since the white matter is responsible, among other things, for the transmission of signals from the brain to the muscles of the body.
+It is believed that the damage is caused by a reduction in the volume of blood flowing to the fetal head, or a lack of oxygen.
+In the future, this is fraught with serious consequences for the child’s muscular system, since the white matter is responsible, among other things, for transmitting signals from the brain to the muscles of the body.

 The exact cause of periventricular leukomalacia is unclear.
-But it is believed that risk factors can be:
+But it is believed that risk factors may include:

 • very low maternal blood pressure - for example, due to a caesarean section;